France & Italy with Scott & Joe

 And then there are the nights.

 This is where the trip settles into itself.
-Meals run long, bottles keep appearing, and the walk back through town becomes part of the experience.
+Meals run long, bottles keep appearing, and the walk back through town becomes one of the best parts of the experience.
 You’re not rushing anywhere.
-You’re exactly where you want to be.
+This is Italy.

 Words of Wisdom